jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

     }

-## GraphQL Example Query: Number of Homicide Victims in Arizona by Age Range Annually
+## Example Query: Number of Homicide Victims in Arizona by Age Range Annually
 **Query:**

     {